MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Register-SecretVault.md

 extension vault registry.
 Extension vaults are registered to the current user and do not affect other user vault registrations.

-The first fault registered with this cmdlet is automatically defined as the default vault even if the **DefaultVault** parameter is not specified.
+The first vault registered with this cmdlet is automatically defined as the default vault even if the **DefaultVault** parameter is not specified.

 ## EXAMPLES